goose-alt/bprd-assignments/Assignment-04/README.md

 We ran the commands in the Readme.txt.
 The results from running those commands can be found in the PLC-ex4.1/result.txt.

+## PLC 4.2
+We have created each of the different functions in our language.
+We have typed it in the F# interactive terminal and saved the results in the PLC-ex4.2/output.txt.

+To get a better overview of the functions created see: PLC-ex4.3/PLC-ex4.2.fs

 ## PLC 4.3
 The changed files are:
 - PLC-ex4.3/Absyn.fs line 12